-The Supervisory Body must also be informed about the system of delegated powers adopted by the Company and any subsequent updates.
+The Supervisory Body must also be informed about the system of delegated powers adopted and any subsequent updates.

 6.4.
 Collection and retention of information

 All information and reports provided for in this Model shall be retained by the Supervisory Body in a specific archive (computerised and/or physical documentation).